 You violate Penal Code 236 PC California’s false imprisonment law when you restrain, detain, or confine another person without that person’s consent.
 And because you can’t kidnap someone without falsely imprisoning them, false imprisonment is considered a “lesser included offense” of kidnapping.45

-This means that even if the prosecutor charges you with kidnapping, the judge or jury could choose instead to convict you of the less serious offense of false imprisonment.
+This means that even if the district attorney charges you with kidnapping, the judge or jury could choose instead to convict you of the less serious offense of false imprisonment.

 False imprisonment also works as a good plea bargaining tool.
 If the facts supporting your kidnapping charges are simply too strong to overcome, your attorney may try to negotiate a plea bargain to this reduced charge.
 This offense is what’s known as a wobbler, which means that prosecutors may opt to file it as either a